The next meeting of the Parish Council is on Thursday 20th September 2018.

 Sparsholt Church of England Primary School, Sparsholt Memorial Hall

-Both core to the community of Sparsholt a parish council representative attends school governor meetings and memorial hall meeting.
+Both core to the community of Sparsholt a parish council representative attends school governor meetings and memorial hall meetings.
 More information about both can be found by clicking the organisations tab.

 Details of individual councillor responsibilities and contact details can be found by clicking on the councillors and contact tab above.